Welcome to your ultimate guide to delivering the best virtual presentation.

 Presenting is a big part of your business, whether it’s presenting your course material, webinars or Facebook Lives.

 Coronavirus has meant that events have gone online so your presentations are more likely to be virtual.

-It’s easy to think that a virtual presentation is less stressful because your audience is not physically in front of you.
+It’s easy to think that a virtual or online presentation is less stressful because your audience is not physically in front of you.

 At least that’s what I thought… and I was wrong!

 It offers a whole set of different challenges where preparation and practice is key.